-SMC operations were audible during all operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of 33 dBA during the day, 32 dBA during the evening and 42 dBA night-time period.
-During the night-time period SMC operations generated LAmax noise levels of up to 53 dBA.
+SMC operations were audible during the day, inaudible during the evening and audible during the night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 35 dBA during the day and 38 dBA during the night-time period.
+During the night-time period SMC operations generated LAmax noise levels of up to 50 dBA.